mumblingdrunkard/mscs-thesis/src/berkeley-out-of-order-machine/index.typ

 This uOP class contains various flags and fields that inform later units of the type of instruction, which architectural registers it reads and writes, which physical registers it depends upon and writes to, which branches the instruction is currently speculated under, and more.

-Not all signals are used in all stages, but Chisel optimises out these signals and only keeps those that actually need to be brought along.
+Not all signals are used in all stages, but Chisel optimises out these signals and only keeps those that need to be brought along.
 This is a big advantage for development and debugging because it allows for assigning a signal as early as instruction fetch, and reading it back out at commit.
 It also has the downside of it being very easy to accidentally rely on a signal that is not meant to be available at a certain stage.
 For example, at commit, the information in the uOP comes from the ROB.